 1. What's the fuss about Australia Day?

-▸ Colonisation might have started 230 years ago, but it continues to have a real impact today.
+▸ Colonisation might have started over 230 years ago, but it continues to have a real impact today.
 That’s why some call it Invasion Day, Survival Day or Day of Mourning.

 ▸ The question we need to be asking is how do we move forward together?
 There’s no simple answer; it’s going to take time, and people willing to listen to the perspectives of others.
 Understanding our shared story is a great place to start.